 - UL-listed waterproof heat mat, 17 Watts, 120 Volt,...

 Step Two: Preparing the Tray

-If you’ve picked up the seed starting kit, you’ll have a tray with inserts inside to hold pockets of soil.
-If not, don’t worry – just lay out your soil in the tray.
+If you’ve picked up a more traditional seed starting kit, you’ll have a tray with inserts inside to hold pockets of soil.
+If not, don’t worry – just spread your soil in the tray.
 In these pictures, I’m using Jiffy expandable pellets.
-I had to pour some water in my tray and let it sit for a bit so they would expand.
+I had to pour some water into my tray and let it sit for a bit so they would expand.
+(You can speed up the expansion process with hot water, as long as you have time to wait for them to fully cool down afterwards!)
 After they did, I drained the tray and arranged the pellets.

 Step Three: Planting the Seeds

 Now that you have your tray prepared, it’s time to get to planting!
 Make a slight depression in each of your Jiffy pellets or other growing media.
 If you’re just using a tray of soil, poke a finger into the soil about 1/4th of an inch deep.